MSeveri96/Rendering-suggestions/README.md

 # Rendering suggestions with VMD
+This repository contains a few routines that I follow when preparing the images with VMD

 ## Draw arrows in VMD
 Copy and paste the content of the "vmd_draw_vector.tcl" in the VMD TK console and then you can draw arrows with the following command: